arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 > _"What if you could have something in the middle, where you have a composite of plant plus mammalian tissue?"
 Photo taken from LinkedIn_

-Santiago Campuzano is a New Harvest Fellow working on his Masters student at the University of Ottawa at the Dr. Andrew Pelling Lab.
+Santiago Campuzano is a New Harvest Fellow working on his Master's degree at the University of Ottawa at the Dr. Andrew Pelling Lab.

 **1. How did you first hear about the field?**